hashicorp/nomad/website/source/api/allocations.html.md

         - `Killing` - The task has been sent the kill signal.

-        - `Killed` - The task was killed by an user.
+        - `Killed` - The task was killed by a user.

         - `Received` - The task has been pulled by the client at the given timestamp.